Aberratio/aerial-flow-studio-40/CHALLENGE_REFACTOR_README.md

 const handleFailDay = async (calendarDate: string) => {
   await changeDayStatus(calendarDate, "failed");
-  // Day is marked as failed, retry day is automatically inserted };
+  // Day is marked as failed, retry day is automatically inserted on next day
+  // All subsequent days are shifted forward by one day };

 const handleRestDay = async (calendarDate: string) => {
   await changeDayStatus(calendarDate, "rest");
-  // Day is marked as rest, subsequent days are shifted };
+  // Day is marked as rest, rest day is inserted on next day
+  // All subsequent days are shifted forward by one day };
 ```